-Wingovers are induced by flying alternating turns; each time letting the pendulum effect increase the bank angle.
+Wingovers are induced by flying alternating turns; each time letting the pendulum effect increases the bank angle.

 BEWARE!
-The UP Trango XC2 is an agile glider, and it is quite easy to get to an excessively high angle of bank in just a few turns.

-Practice wingovers gently

-at first, as there is a

-chance of quite large

-collapses at high bank angles.
+The UP Ascent3 is a agile glider, and it is quite easy to get to an excessively high angle of bank in just a few turns.
+Practice wingovers gently at first, as there is a chance of quite large collapses at high bank angles.

-Also notice that a wingover flown with more than 130 degrees bank angle is classified as illegal aerobatics in some countries!
+Also notice that a wingover flown with more than 135 degrees bank angle is classified as illegal aerobatics in some countries!